-Management Program worked closely with the Ie Shima Board of Education during a cultural asset survey at the Ie Shima Training Facility.
 Mr. Yonaha and Mr. Chamberlain also collaborated on local government archaeological projects taking place at MCAS Futenma.
-Our Cultural Resources Management Program coordinated and supported survey teams from the Okinawa Prefectural Archaeological Center and Ginowan City Board of Education in performing archaeological investigations.
+Our Cultural Resources Management Program coordinated and supported survey teams from the Okinawa Prefectural Archaeological Center and Ginowan City Board of Education in performing archaeological investigations, to include the investigation of historic human remains, which were suspected of being vandalized near the US Naval Hospital on Camp Foster, in September 2018.
 The Cultural Resources Management Program provides support on coordination with installation authorities, English-Japanese translation, and obtaining relevant permissions required for their investigative activities.
 These cooperative actions successfully resulted in acquiring data of buried cultural resources (archaeological sites) and geological information in a financially feasible manner.
 Close coordination with the local Boards of Education ensures that Host Nation concerns are addressed early in the project planning process.

-The annual Environmental Forum brings together resource managers, scientists, and engineers from the Okinawa Prefectural Government, Department of Environmental Affairs and the MCB

-Camp Butler Environmental Affairs Branch.
+The annual Environmental Forum brings together resource managers, scientists, and engineers from the Okinawa Prefectural Government, Department of Environmental Affairs and the MCB Camp Butler Environmental Affairs Branch.
 This forum consists of two parts - departmental presentations on environmental projects and site visits to areas throughout Okinawa, including on the Installation.
-In November 2015, and November 2017, the MCB Camp Butler Cultural Resources Management Program hosted the site visit portion of the Environmental Forum, providing Okinawa Prefectural Government an opportunity to see first-hand how MCB Camp Butler is sustaining and advancing environmental protection.

-The 2016 Environmental Forum featured a presentation by Mr. Yonaha and Mr. Chamberlain highlighting their development of a Cultural Resources GIS database and its benefits to cultural resources management in
+The 2016 Environmental Forum featured a presentation by Mr. Yonaha and Mr. Chamberlain highlighting their development of a Cultural Resources GIS database and its benefits to cultural resources management in Okinawa.

-On both occasions, Mr. Yonaha and Mr. Chamberlain escorted Okinawa Prefectural Government members to noteworthy sites located on Camp Foster, including Chunnaga Spring, Chibuga Spring, Chatan Castle Ruins, and the Chourouyama Site.
+In November 2017, the MCB Camp Butler Cultural Resources Management Program hosted the site visit portion of the Environmental Forum, providing Okinawa Prefectural Government an opportunity to see first-hand how MCB Camp Butler is sustaining and advancing environmental protection.
+On this occasion, Mr. Yonaha and Mr. Chamberlain escorted Okinawa Prefectural Government members to noteworthy sites located on Camp Foster, including Chunnaga Spring, Chibuga Spring, Chatan Castle Ruins, and the Chourouyama Site.
 Chunnaga Spring is a nationally designated cultural property, and is recognized by the Government of Japan as a culturally important site based on the integrity and architectural value of its stonemasonry.
 Chibuga Spring is recognized as a local folklore cultural property by Chatan Town.
 Dating back to the 16th century, Chibuga Spring was a significant cultural center for Tamayose Old Village.
 For centuries, Chibuga Spring supplied surrounding villages with fresh drinking water and irrigation for farming, and was an important part of sacred ceremonies.

 In 2004, MCB Butler, supported by funds from the Department of Defense Legacy Program, joined the Tamayose Residential Community Group and the Chatan Town Board of Education in a project to restore the spring to its original state.
 Through this maintained collaborative relationship, the spring still appears much as it did 200 years ago, and remains a place of deep cultural significance for local citizens.
 Chatan Castle dates to the period of Okinawan history known as the Gusuku Period, which occurred between the 12th and 15th centuries and was a time of major political transformation in Okinawa.
 Archaeologists have unearthed imported trade wares both within the castle and on the slopes below, and have also discovered tombs in the cliff face on the north side of the castle, said to belong to some of the castle lords.
 Chourouyama is a site set aside by the U.S. Army in 1957 for the purpose of relocating local prayer sites that had been damaged or destroyed during World War II.
-Chourouyama currently contains prayer sites from the old villages of Dendou, Tamayose, and

-Chatan.
-The Cultural Resources program began consulting with local residents in FY17, and USMC funds have already been committed for FY18 to upgrade access to the Chourouyama site and provide interpretive signs for the public.
+Chourouyama currently contains prayer sites from the old villages of Dendou, Tamayose, and Chatan.
+The Cultural Resources program began consulting with local residents in FY17, and USMC funds were committed in FY18 to upgrade access to the Chourouyama Prayer Site and provide interpretive signs for the public.
+Restoration work of the Chourouyama Prayer Site officially commenced in September 2018.